silversub/terraform/tutorials/wordpress_with_terraform_and_ansible.md

 ## Objectives
 {: #objectives}

-In this tutorial, you use Terraform to deploy {{site.data.keyword.Bluemix_notm}} infrastructure components that you use to set up a WordPress sample app by using Ansible.
+In this tutorial, you use Terraform to deploy IBM Cloud infrastructure components that you use to set up a WordPress sample app by using Ansible.
 In particular, you will:

 - Set up your environment and all the software that you need for your sample WordPress app, such as Terraform, {{site.data.keyword.Bluemix_notm}} Provider plug-in, and Ansible.
 - Provision {{site.data.keyword.Bluemix_notm}} infrastructure components for your WordPress sample app by using Terraform.